KevinTapol/SweetTreatVixen/README.md

 TODO add a tag with mailto href with subject and body inputs e.target.value javascript functions

 ### add sizes and prices to modal per each category
+*thinking about how to add size or quantity to json array and conditionally display based on size*